jelen07/todo-list/README.md

 ## Todo
 - [x] Install a lightweight version of Symfony `$ symfony new todo-list`
 - [x] Install and configure API Platform
-- [ ] Setting a different project name, "todo" can be very overloaded
 - [ ] Create an application model
 - [ ] Add fixtures
 - [ ] Implement basic functionality (REST back-end)